Parsistence/gmtk-maeser/tools/readme.md

 ## Vectorize the Video Transcripts

 Once all video transcripts have been saved into the `transcripts/` folder, move `transcripts/` into `tools/make_gmtk_vectorstore` and run [make_vectorstore.py](./make_gmtk_vectorstore/make_vectorstore.py).
 The script will create a new folder named `gmtk/` and will save the vectorstore into this directory.
-Once this is generated, move `gmtk/` into `GMTK/vectorstores`, and you are all set!
+Once this is generated, move `gmtk/` into `vectorstores`, and you are all set!